WrestleMania 23: Undercard matches

 The last major feud involved eight men.
 Several weeks before WrestleMania 23, it was announced that the Money in the Bank ladder match would be held again, as it was in the last two years.
 This year, however, there would be eight men involved, rather than six the two previous years had.
 Throughout the weeks leading up to WrestleMania 23, qualifying matches took place on all three shows.
 On an edition of Raw, Edge, the winner of the match held in 2005, defeated Rob Van Dam, the winner of the match held in 2006, to earn the first spot in the match.
 The next night on ECW, another cross-brand match took place, with CM Punk defeating Johnny Nitro to qualify.
 On that week's SmackDown!, King Booker became the third man to qualify, defeating Kane in a Falls Count Anywhere match after The Great Khali interfered.
 On the next edition of Raw, Jeff Hardy pinned Shelton Benjamin in a match to become the fourth man to qualify.
 The next night on ECW, Mr. Kennedy defeated Sabu in an Extreme Rules match to earn the fifth spot.
-On the next SmackDown!, two qualifying matches took place, with Matt Hardy and Finlay winning their respective match to qualify when Matt Hardy defeated Joey Mercury and Finlay defeated WWE US Champion, Chris Benoit & Montel Vontavious Porter in the Triple threat qualification match.
+On the next SmackDown!, two qualifying matches took place, with Matt Hardy and Finlay winning their respective match to qualify when Matt Hardy defeated Joey Mercury and Finlay defeated Chris Benoit and Montel Vontavious Porter in the Triple threat qualification match.
 The final qualifying match took place on Raw between Carlito and Ric Flair.
 The match was deemed a no-contest after The Great Khali interfered and attacked both men.
 The following week, on Raw, Randy Orton defeated Flair and Carlito in an elimination match to become the final man to qualify.
 After Edge and Orton had split as a team, the two attempted to get the other taken out of the Money in the Bank ladder match.
 Both men failed, however, as Edge won a "last chance" battle royal to retain his spot and Orton won a match on ECW to retain his.

 At No Way Out, WWE United States Champion Chris Benoit and the Hardy Boyz (Matt Hardy and Jeff Hardy) defeated MNM (Joey Mercury and Johnny Nitro) and Montel Vontavious Porter (MVP).
 After Benoit and MVP had some matches with the two in them (tag team and triple threat matches), MVP decided to start showing he was the "true" United States Champion.
 MVP would then have matches against the "champions" of other countries (including Luxembourg and Scotland, who in reality were jobbers), beating them within minutes.
 MVP then challenged Benoit for the title at WrestleMania 23.